 As the shift from volume to value-based care and reimbursement continues to gain momentum, providers must rethink traditional staffing models and develop a targeted strategy to maximize resource utilization and reduce labor expenses amidst fluctuating volumes and increasingly tighter margins.
 In addition, the Association of American Medical Colleges anticipates a widespread shortage of physicians and nurses by 2025, intensified by an aging U.S. population and increased access to health insurance stemming from the Affordable Care Act.

-Quorum Health Resources' (QHR) Workforce Efficiency consultants understand these challenges and provide specialized support to help hospitals develop a comprehensive workforce planning strategy to increase alignment of labor deployment and revenue; identify barriers and opportunities for improvement; set realistic staffing targets, and proactively address anticipated workforce shortages.
+QHR Health Workforce Efficiency consultants understand these challenges and provide specialized support to help hospitals develop a comprehensive workforce planning strategy to increase alignment of labor deployment and revenue; identify barriers and opportunities for improvement; set realistic staffing targets, and proactively address anticipated workforce shortages.

 1. Set Deployable Tactics & Goals